ovh/docs/pages/storage_and_backup/object_storage/s3_versioning/guide.en-gb.md

 3. **Versioning-suspended**: Versions are not created for new objects, but existing versions are retained.

 > [!warning]
-> Once versioning is enabled, it cannot be disabled; it can only be suspended.
+> Once versioning is enabled, it cannot be disabled, it can only be suspended.

 ![Versioning States](images/versionning.png){.thumbnail}